thinkst/canarytokens-docker/README.md

 Prerequisites
 -------------
 * At least one domain name.
-If you want to enable PDF-opening tracking, at least two domains.
+If you want to enable PDF-opening tracking, you will need one domain name + a sub-domain (or two domain names).
 * Internet-facing Docker host.
 You can [install Docker on a Linux host](https://docs.docker.com/installation/) quickly.

 What's new?